CharlesHoskinson/exo_browser/_posts/2013-09-11-my-quest-for-a-new-browser.markdown

 ### The Solution

-Web technologies (I mean HTML/JS/CSS here) have many drawbacks, but there's something no one can deny them, they're just great for rapid prototyping.
-Or, when you're working on a browser, it just happens that you have at your disposal a Layout Engine (Webkit/Blink) and a Javascript Engine (v8).
+Web technologies (I mean HTML/JS/CSS here) have many drawbacks, but there's something we can't deny them, they're just great for rapid prototyping.
+Luckily, when you're working on a browser, it just happens that you have at your disposal a Layout Engine (Webkit/Blink) and a Javascript Engine (v8).
 So why not *bootstrap* the browser with these engines and build it out of its own available technologies instead of C++?

 That is what I set myself out to do.
 The project was not going to be easy, but I knew that it was orders of magnitudes simpler than any other path I could follow.
 That's how I came up with the ExoBrowser.